kaps0s/DoorThermometer/README.md

 # DoorThermometer

-An app developed in C#.
+An app developed in C#  and Windows Forms .NET.

 An UI and UX enviroment of a Door Camera Thermometer.